 7) Know the rules of your network.

 Every social network is unique.
 Know the norms of hashtag usage, messaging, following/liking and sharing for each social channel you participate in and customize your posts appropriately.
-It is tempting to dive right in and post the same thing across multiple platforms, but you will not achieve the desired effect if you do not respect the expectations of each community.
+It’s tempting to dive right in and share the same thing across multiple platforms, but you won’t achieve the desired effect if you don’t respect the norms of each community.

 8) Give proper credit.

 Online communities are all about sharing.
 We share our thoughts, feelings, informative articles, beautiful images and funny videos – all in an effort to connect with others.
 People who produce content and post it online want it to be shared, but be sure you credit them.
 Not only is this the polite and legal thing to do, it also will ensure that they know their content is being viewed and will encourage them to produce more great content.

 Everyone has unique expectations when it comes to social media, so keep this in mind when you are sharing about others.
 Some people are on social media for fun, others are using it for business and many of us do both.
 Tagging embarrassing photos, posting strange links to other people’s walls and using bad language may seem like harmless fun to you, but it could be terribly embarrassing to someone else who is connected to their boss on social media.

 10) Mind your manners and much will be forgiven.